 So if you’re here, you are probably already sold on how important local news is.
-But where do you start if you want to take the plunge and build a local news site for your community?
+But where do you start if you want to take the plunge and create a new local news website for your community?

 There are a lot of resources out there and it can be tough to know exactly where to begin.

-No worries, we are here to guide you through the process step-by-step.
+No worries, we are here to guide you through the process of starting a news website step-by-step.

 Step 1: Pick your spot

-The first thing you need to do is figure out what the area is that you plan to cover and how you plan to cover it.
-There are a million ways that you think about this, and there are some articles that recommend conducting surveys and focus groups to confirm if there really is a need out there for your publication… but we think this is taking it too far.
+The first thing you need to do is figure out the area you plan to cover with your news website and how you plan to cover it.
+There are a million ways that you think about this, and there are some articles that recommend conducting surveys and focus groups to confirm if there really is a need out there for your new publication… but we think this is taking it too far.

 Our advice is simple:

 Don’t overthink this.
-Look at what is out there in your area and if you notice there is a hole in coverage that you think should be provided by a local news site, then go for it!
+Look at what content is out there in your area and if you notice there is a hole in content that you think should be provided by a news website, then go for it!

-That’s exactly what a very successful California local news site called Berkeleyside did - they saw that newspapers in their area covered city news, but nothing comprehensively about their neighborhood.
+That’s exactly what a very successful California local news site called Berkeleyside did - they saw that newspapers in their area covered city news, but there was no comprehensive content about their neighborhood.
 They also wanted to create a forum for their neighbors to debate issues that they care about.

-They didn’t run surveys and spend too much overanalyzing, they just saw the gap and they went for it.
-There is plenty of time for surveys later if you are having trouble building an audience. (see Step 4)
+They didn’t run surveys and spend too much over-analyzing, they just saw the gap and they went for it.
+There is plenty of time for surveys later if you are having trouble building an audience with your content. (see Step 4)

-The bottom line here is this: if you see that news coverage is missing and you want a new place to engage with your neighbors that is a good enough reason to get going.
+The bottom line here is this: if you see that news coverage is missing and you want a new place to engage with your neighbors that is a good enough reason to create your own news website.

 Step 2: Make sure this is for you

 But before you go too far down the road, make sure that you are going to be able to keep this going - consistently.
-Take this from us, writing takes dedication and commitment, especially when you are trying to keep up a regular news publication that needs to be updated frequently.
+Take it from us, writing takes dedication and commitment, especially when you are trying to keep up a regular news website that needs to be updated frequently.